 Meet Their Security Needs

 Any manager's key job is to motivate their employees.
 Older workers have different motivational "hot buttons" than their younger counterparts.
-Opportunity for advancement is probably less important than the recognition of a job well done but see step #1 above.
+Opportunity for advancement is probably less important than the recognition of a job well done.

 You Don't Have to "Be the Boss"